ApiLogicServer/Docs/docs/Working-Software-Now.md

 !!! pied-piper ":bulb: TL;DR - Working Software, Now"

-      Agile correctly advises getting Working Software as fast as possible, to faciliate Business User Collaboration and Iteration.
+      Agile correctly advises getting Working Software as fast as possible, to facilitate Business User Collaboration and Iteration.
 API Logic Server help you achieve this:

       1. **Create Working Software *Now:*** API Logic Server creates an API, and Admin screens from your database